 Schedule A Meeting With Student Assistance

-Students can schedule a meeting directly with Ms. Susan Mangold, Assistant Dean of Students here.
+Students can schedule a meeting with a member of the Student Assistance team here.

 What Happens When I Contact Student Assistance?